Gorenstein defect categories of triangular matrix algebras: preliminary

 satisfying \item[(R1)] $(i^*,i_*)$, $(i_*,i^!)$, $(j_!,j^*)$ and $(j^*,j_*)$ are adjoint pairs; \item[(R2)] $i_*$, $j_!$ and $j_*$ are full embeddings; \item[(R3)] $j^*i_*=0$ (and hence, by adjoint properties, $i^*j_!=0$ and $i^!j_*=0$); \item[(R4)] Each object $X$ in $\cd$ determines distinguished triangles in $\cd$, where the arrows to and from $X$ are counit and unit morphisms. \end{definition}

-Parallel to the recollement of triangulated categories, Franjou and Pirashvili defined recollement of abelian categories: Let $\cd,\cd',\cd''$ be abelian categories.
+Parallel to the recollement of triangulated categories, \emph{recollement of abelian categories} can be dated back to \cite{BBD} in the construction of the category of perverse sheaves on a singular space, we refer to \cite{FP} for its definition and basic properties.
+Let $\cd,\cd',\cd''$ be abelian categories.
 The diagram $(\dag)$ of additive functors is an abelian category recollement of $\cd$ relative to $\cd'$ and $\cd''$, if $(R1),(R2)$ and $(R5)$ are satisfied, where \begin{itemize} \item[(R5)] $\Im i_*=\ker j^*$. \end{itemize}